 Then I noticed that another man wearing a green hoodie, about three feet in front of me, had a white liquid dripping on his shoulder.
 A common ruse is to squirt something on the potential victim.
 This marks him to the pickpocket gang, which usually consists of three people, and sets up the next part of the con.

 Passengers like these know to be extra vigilant.

 Meanwhile, as the victim was turning to look at his stained shoulder his wallet was lifted by the third man.
 A woman a few feet away noticed this and yelled at him that he has just been pickpocketed.
-The man who had bumped Michael’s shoulder agreed and pointed down the platform in the opposite direction of where his partner was running towards the exit.
-Michael finally managed to convince the victim that the guy pointing was in on it too so he finally ran up the stairs after his wallet.
+The man who had bumped my shoulder agreed and pointed down the platform in the opposite direction of where his partner was running towards the exit.
+I finally managed to convince the victim that the guy pointing was in on it too so he finally ran up the stairs after his wallet.

 The tile murals on the subte are gorgeous, just don’t get too distracted by them.

 This was the second time we’d come across a pickpocketing on this trip.
 In June we rode the Eurostar train from Paris to London.
 On board we met an Australian couple who had been robbed just outside the Gare Du Nord station in Paris.
 When they got out of their taxi they naturally reached for their wallet to pay the driver.
 This let potential thieves know which pocket their wallet was in.

 As they walked away from their cab they were approached by several young women with clipboards who said they were getting petitions signed for a charity.
 We see these people everywhere, including our fair city of Philadelphia.
 Most are legitimate but the British have come up with a great name for them, chuggers, as in charity muggers.